How does the school know that young people need extra help? What should I do if I think that my young person may have special needs?

 What training are the staff supporting children and young people with SEND had or are having?

 As part of our on–going continued professional development programme we have worked with professionals on a wide range issues including Autism, online exploitation, de-escalation strategies and safeguarding.
+Staff are all trained in therapeutic parenting and use the PACE approach.

 We have daily meetings where we discuss best approaches and strategies for meeting the needs of the students.
 Where appropriate, additional professionals attend these meetings to provide their input.